-Although CADA does not generally attain full ex ante efficiency, the strategic environment is simple and the strategic deliberation required for the agents is not so demanding; by contrast, formulating ones' cardinal utilities (instead of simply "acting on them") could be more onerous, and the consequence of miscalculation on efficiency may be large.
+This mechanism purports to install competitive markets for trading probability shares of alternative objects using a fictitious currency.
+Specifically, the mechanism endows each agent with a fixed budget in a fictitious currency, 100 tokens say, and allows the agents to spend their budget endowments to "buy" probability shares of alternative goods, and the price per unit probability of owning each good is then adjusted to clear the markets.
+For large markets, this mechanism admits a competitive equilibrium, which is ex ante efficient by the first welfare theorem.
+Our result has a similar flavor.
+Indeed, the main contribution of our paper is to recognize that adding a signaling device as simple as targeting a school can have the same kind of "market-activating" effects as the pseudo-market mechanism.
+Although CADA does not generally attain full ex ante efficiency, the strategic environment is simple, and the strategic deliberation required for the agents is not so demanding; by contrast, formulating ones' cardinal utilities (instead of simply "acting on them") could be more onerous, $^{37}$ and the consequence of miscalculation on efficiency may be large.
+Also, competitive equilibria are computationally difficult to find (see Andrew McLennan, 2011), which further limits its practicality.
 Most important, school priorities are already imbedded in CADA, whereas the pseudo-market mechanism does not include priorities.
 This is an important distinction since priorities are a salient feature of school choice.